kbansak/powerLATE/README.md

 #> NOTE: The Ordered-Means assumption is not being employed.
 If the user would like to make this assumption to narrow the bounds, set the argument assume.ord.means to TRUE.
 ```

-In general, two parameters from the set {effect size (`effect.size`),
+In general, two parameters from the set {effect size (`kappa`), sample
-sample size (`N`), power (`power`)} must be specified, from which the
+size (`N`), power (`power`)} must be specified, from which the third
-third (target) parameter will be calculated.
-For example, if we are
+(target) parameter will be calculated.
+For example, if we are interested
-interested in the lower bound on the required sample size for a level of
+in the lower bound on the required sample size for a level of power of
-power of 0.8 to reject the null hypothesis, we can run the following:
+0.8 to reject the null hypothesis, we can run the following:

 ``` r
 res <- powerLATE(pZ = 0.5, pi = 0.35, kappa = 0.8, power = 0.8)